karla-descartes/test-tutorials/places.rst

     u'slug': u'north-america_united-states_new-mexico'
   },
   u'type': u'Feature'
  }

 ***************
 Syntax
 ***************
 The Find and Shape methods have only one required string parameter.
-The string needs to be in lower case with a "-" separating administrative levels, and "_" in place of spaces.
-For example, a valid search for Santa Fe, New Mexico is ``'new-mexico_santa-fe``, where the ``slug`` identifier is ``'north-america_united-states_new-mexico_northwest_santa-fe``.
+The string needs to be lower case with a "-" separating administrative levels, and "_" in place of spaces.
+For example, a valid search for Santa Fe, New Mexico is ``'new-mexico_santa-fe``, where the full ``slug`` identifier is ``'north-america_united-states_new-mexico_northwest_santa-fe``.